Research project / business internship

 Research covers a large part of your Master's programme and can take the following forms:

-A research project consisting of experimental research, which is completed by writing a report and giving a final oral presentation.
+A research project consisting of experimental research, which is completed by a report and a final oral presentation.
 This can be either a major research project, which is a central component of all programmes, or a profile research project as part of the profile you have selected.

 The major research project has to be conducted at Utrecht University (UU) or UMC Utrecht (UMCU) (including the Hubrecht Institute and the Princess Máxima Center).
+Research projects of Epidemiology (Postgraduate) can partly be conducted outside of the UU/UMCU, but only in cooperation with the UU/UMCU.

 Depending on which profile you select, you might choose to do an additional profile research project.
 These, as well as business internships can be done outside the UU/UMCU, in the Netherlands or abroad, at universities as well as private companies.